adstuart/azure-vpn-p2s/vwan-multihub/README.md

 ### 1.5.1.
 Azure Active Directory

-If both your user and [device identities](https://docs.microsoft.com/en-us/azure/active-directory/devices/concept-azure-ad-join) are solely in. and 100% migrated to, Azure AD, then this simplifies your requirements for an AOVPN design.
+If both your user and [device identities](https://docs.microsoft.com/en-us/azure/active-directory/devices/concept-azure-ad-join) are solely in, and 100% migrated to, Azure AD, then this simplifies your requirements for an AOVPN design.
 The main reason for this is the lack of need for pre-login connectivity. if a user needs to login to their Windows 10 client laptop, and the machine does not have cached, they are able to attempt authentication over the public Internet, directly to Azure AD.

 :point_right: :point_right: The implication for your AOVPN design is therefore that you only need to provide a solution based on _User Tunnel_.

 ### 1.5.2.
 Hybrid domain joined

 If you are however, like many organisations, still on the journey to Cloud and workings towards a modern identity strategy, then you may still be leveraging traditional Active Directory for user control, policy enforcement and/or device management.
-The most typical scenario being some form of IaaS based domain controllers in Azure, replicating back to an On-Premises locations, with some sort of [exchange of identity data](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/) between the AD domain and Azure AD.
+The most typical scenario being some form of IaaS based domain controllers in Azure, replicating back to an On-Premises locations, with [exchange of identity data](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect/) between the AD domain and Azure AD.

 It is in these scenarios that the use of Device Tunnel becomes much more important.
 This is because pre-login tasks such as a user attempting authentication without any cached credentials **require access to a server within your corporate network**, these same servers are not reachable over the public Internet.

 This is the gap that Device Tunnel fills, running before user logon, using the device computer certificate for authentication.
 Whilst its possible to _only_ use Device Tunnel, the recommended and secure approach is to compliment this pre-login access with User Tunnel for post login corp access.
 I.e.:

-- DT should only grant access to a subset of your infrastructure, typically only your domain controllers and/or config management servers.
+- Device Tunnel should only grant access to a subset of your infrastructure, typically only your domain controllers and/or config management servers.

-- UT (which can be based on a much more secure posture of user based identity) is then used post login to access the wider corporate application estate
+- User Tunnel (which can be based on a much more secure posture of user based identity) is then used post login to access the wider corporate application estate

 :point_right: :point_right: The implication for your AOVPN design is therefore that you only need to provide a solution that serves both _User Tunnel_ **and** _Device Tunnel_.